Contact us today for your Free Quote

 Reducing waste

 The waste generated at festivals reaches staggering new heights every year.
 The amount of waste collected every year equals the same weight as 78 fully loaded Boeing 747 jumbo jets.
 Wristbands, fancy dress clothing, sleeping bags and tents are continuously left behind, and these are made from polymers that remain on the planet for decades, if not centuries.
-Tents are a big problem.
-Over 250,000 are left behind at events every year, many of which end up in landfill.
+Tents are a big problem; 77% of camping tents are abandoned at events every year, many of which end up in landfill.
 A 3.5kg tent produces the equivalent of 25kg of carbon dioxide into the atmosphere, while the different materials used to create these items makes it impossible to recycle.

 How can festivals reduce their waste?